North Bend Mushroom Calendar

 When do morels fruit near North Bend?

-Morel reports in the surrounding region peak in May.
+Morel reports near North Bend peak in April.
 Timing tracks soil temperature, so south-facing slopes and lower elevations start earlier and higher ground runs later.

 What mushrooms grow near North Bend?

-5 species show up in the observation record within about 10 miles of North Bend, including King Bolete, Chanterelle, Oyster, Lobster, Shaggy Mane.
+10 species show up in the observation record within about 10 miles of North Bend, including Morel, King Bolete, Matsutake, Chanterelle, Oyster, Lobster, Bear's Head, Blewit.
 The calendar above shows when each one typically fruits.

 Want live conditions instead of climatology?
 The Forayz map layers soil moisture, soil temperature, snow cover, and recent burns over the same area.